 In addition to serving as the Vicar of St. Ignatius Dallas, St. Mary’s Houston, St. Mary’s Winder, St. Mary’s Dallas, Very Rev. Joseph Corepiscopa dedicated his time to the Archdiocese in the capacity as Archdiocese Council Member (two terms), Vice President of the Association for Protection of Antiochean True Faith, Vice Present of the Sunday School Association, Vice President of the St. Mary’s Women’s League, and currently is appointed as the Archdiocesan Clergy Secretary.

 Very Rev. Joseph Corepiscopa and Mariamma Joseph have 3 children Janice and her husband Rev. Fr.
-Bijo Mathew (New Jersey), Joel and his wife Ancy (Georgia) and Jill and her husband Joshua (Maryland).
+Bijo Mathew (Texas), Joel and his wife Ancy (Georgia) and Jill and her husband Joshua (Maryland).
 They have 5 grandchildren, Jacob, Joshua, Julia, Bella and Nathaniel.
-They currently reside in Smyrna Georgia their home for over 25 years.
+They currently reside in Cumming, Georgia.